Where Are The Komodo Dragons Found

 Ecotourism and Sustainable Development

 Ecotourism plays a vital role in the conservation of Komodo dragons by generating revenue for local communities and raising awareness about the importance of protecting these magnificent creatures.
-Sustainable tourism practices are essential to ensure that tourism benefits local communities and minimizes its impact on the environment.
+Now, sustainable tourism practices are essential to make sure tourism benefits local communities and minimizes its impact on the environment.
 This includes promoting responsible wildlife viewing, supporting local businesses, and investing in conservation infrastructure.

 Tips and Expert Advice